-In the proof of the Theorem \ref{conunifelip} we will need the following auxiliary elementary lemma.
+This section is mainly devoted to the proof of Theorem \ref{conunifelip}.
+We will need the following auxiliary elementary lemma.
 The first statement is well-known and the reader may find a proof of it in any Complex Analysis manual.

 \begin{lemma} Let $p:\D\to\overline{\C_+}$ be an analytic function, $G(z)=(z-1)^2p(z)$, $z\in \D$, and $G_1:\C_+\to\overline{\C_+}$ given by $G_1(w)=2p((w-1)/(w+1))$, $w\in \C_{+}$.
 Then, there exists a constant $M>0$ such that the following statements hold: \begin{enumerate} \item[a)] For any $z\in \D$,